×

 What are the visa & residency requirements in Ireland?

 "In order to visit and/or work in Ireland as a foreign national, individuals must apply for a visa.
 This process requires an individual to complete a written application form, provide evidence of identity, a valid passport, confirmation of health insurance, and evidence that the applicant has the financial means to provide for themselves while in the country.
 An individual must also typically appear for an interview with an Irish immigration officer.
 To gain residency in Ireland, one must apply for one of the available residence permits.
 Application requirements include proof of identity, a current valid passport, health insurance, sufficient funds to support one’s self and any dependents, proof of employment or study, evidence of immigration permission, and a completed application form.
-The Irish government also requires applicants to participate in a screening process that includes an interview, criminal background check, and/or a review of any existing immigration records," commented one expat who moved to Ireland.
+The Irish government also requires applicants to participate in a screening process that includes an interview, criminal background check, and/or a review of any existing immigration records," wrote one expat living in Ireland.

 Are healthcare and health insurance expensive in Ireland?

 "Healthcare and health insurance in Ireland can be expensive.
 The cost of healthcare in Ireland is largely dependent on the type of care needed and the provider chosen.
 Health insurance premiums can also be costly, and the cost of coverage can vary depending on the type of plan chosen.
-In general, healthcare and health insurance in Ireland can be expensive, but there are options available to help make it more affordable," said one expat living in Ireland.
+In general, healthcare and health insurance in Ireland can be expensive, but there are options available to help make it more affordable," wrote one expat living in Ireland.

 About the Author